pravega/pravega/documentation/src/docs/recovery-procedures/table-segment-recover-pre-index-full.md

 PUT and/or REMOVE operations that are stored in Tier-1, but not yet indexed and stored in LTS.
 If LTS is unavailable for a long period of time and one of such Hash-based Table Segments continues to receive load, there is a risk of having too much data being accumulated in Tier-1 only.
-This may be specially problematic as keys and values stored in Tier-1 are also cached in memory to guarantee consistency, in a process called Table Segment "pre-index".
+This may be specially problematic as keys and values stored in Tier-1 are also cached in memory to guarantee consistency, in a process called Table Segment "pre-index" or "tail-caching".
 Due to this, there are few parameters that limit the amount of non-indexed (i.e., written in Tier-1 but not yet to LTS) data that Hash-based Table Segments can tolerate:
 - `tables.preindex.bytes.max` (_defaults to 128MB_): The maximum un-indexed data length for which a Hash-based Table Segment can perform tail-caching.
 - `tables.recovery.timeout.millis` (_defaults to 60 seconds_): The maximum amount of time to wait for a Table Segment Recovery.